yieldprotocol/docs/docs/users/lending.md

 # Lending

-Buying fyDai of any maturity with Df can be thought of as lending DAI at a fixed rate.
+Buying fyDai of any maturity with Dai can be thought of as lending DAI at a fixed rate.

 The discount you receive from the face value of the fyDai locks in a fixed return that can be calculated based on the time to maturity.